awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-rules.md

 ## Add an authorization rule to a Client VPN endpoint<a name="cvpn-working-rule-authorize"></a>

-By adding authorization rules, you grant the specific clients access to the specified network\.

-You can add authorization rules to a Client VPN endpoint using the console and the AWS CLI\.

-**To add an authorization rule to a Client VPN endpoint \(console\)**
+**To add an authorization rule to a Client VPN endpoint using AWS Management Console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.